meian/gcf/README.md

 The following functions are implemented.
 See function comments for feature details.
 There are some implementations for which comments have not been described, but we will add them in the future.
+(Once [pkg.go.dev](https://pkg.go.dev/) is prepared, this section is switched link to there.)

 - `FromSlice`
-  - Also implemented as an immutable version, `FromSliceImmutable`.
+- `FromSliceImmutable`
 - `Filter`
 - `Map`
 - `FlatMap`